naver/openwhisk-vscode-extension/wskdeploy-template/minimal/HOW-TO-DEPLOY.md

 $ wskdeploy -m manifest.yaml
 ```

-### How to invoke the action
+## How to invoke the action

-You can invoke the action in the openwhisk explorer located in the activity bar.
-Or, you can invoke it with the following command:
+You can invoke the action in the openwhisk explorer located in the activity bar or invoke it with the following command:

 ```
 $ wsk action invoke hello_world_package/hello_world --blocking
 ```

-### Test action code in your local environment
+## Test action code in your local environment

 The jest dependency is included by default.
 So you can test with `npm run test` command.